Configure Teleport to Create Host Users | Teleport

 tsh.

 - A running Linux server registered with Teleport.
-See the Server Access Getting Started Guide for how to add a server to your Teleport cluster.
+See the getting started guide for how to add a server to your Teleport cluster.
 We recommend enrolling a server that runs in a demo environment for the purpose of this guide until you are familiar with the instructions.

 - The following utilities should be available in the PATH for the Teleport SSH